puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 After the facts were downloaded, they were loaded (or reloaded) into memory.

-Some additional options were avaialble to configure this legacy
+Some additional options were available to configure this legacy
 method:

 The following command line or config file options are available